News – The Week Ahead

 Announcements & Upcoming Events

 To stay even better informed, or if you have questions about UUCB, please explore our website, uucb.org.
+For events information, select “CALENDAR” at the upper right of any page, then select the event for details.
 You can also sign up for various email lists:

 - To subscribe to the email version of The Week Ahead and/or the monthly Beacon, submit your email address to Alisa, email@example.com.